Maybe you’re wondering… How do I attract more sales leads with rich content?

 3 Valuable Content Research Tools You WANT

-Google Trends is a free tool that allows you to compare multiple keywords and Google’s trend for that term in search results, plus it shows related phrases, and regions where the search is most popular.
+Google Trends is a free tool that allows you to compare multiple keywords and evaluate how the term is trending for a given period of time.
+Plus, it shows related phrases and regions where the search is most popular.

-Answer the Public assists in finding the questions searchers are asking on search engines that include your relevant keywords, related terms, and more.
-It comes out in a unique visual too, as seen here.
+Answer the Public helps find the questions searchers are asking on search engines that include your relevant keywords, related terms, and more.
+It comes out in a unique visual, too, as seen here.

-During the research phase, you can see how similar topics are ranking for your competitors by merely conducting a search and evaluating the results that come up first.
+During the research phase, you can see how similar topics rank for your competitors by merely conducting a search and evaluating the results that come up first.
 Assess this information by asking: